bassline-mnk/ansible-role-basslinemnk/README.md

 ## Author Information

-This role was created in 2020 by [Michael Lynch](http://mtlynch.io).
+This role was created in 2020 by [Adrian Griffin](http://adrian-griffin.io).